Roger Moore Appreciation: The Disarming Charm of His Buoyant Bond

 Broad of shoulder and quizzical of brow, Moore understood his limits as a performer and used his likability — principally those dancing blue eyes and that suppressed smile — to great effect.

 When he was in a student play at the Royal Academy of Dramatic Arts (RADA) the aspiring actor was checked out and dressed down by Noel Coward, the venerable playwright and actor.
 “Young man, with your devastating good looks and your disastrous lack of talent, you should take any job ever offered you,” the elder warned.
-At RADA, Moore, son of South London, learned how to walk with poise, speak proper English and seduce the audience.
+At RADA, Moore, son of South London, learned how to walk with poise, speak proper English, and seduce the audience.

 Watch a video about Moore’s death: